Inspiring Pallet DIY Garden Projects

 - For vertical pallet gardens, add a quality potting mix rich in nutrients and moisture holding capacity.

-- Depending on what you want to plant into pallet gardens, you may find it tidier to staple a second layer of landscape fabric to the front facing side of the pallet (underneath the timber slats) to hold the soil in and prevent mess when watering.
+- Depending on what you want to plant into pallet gardens, you may find it tidier to staple a second layer of landscape fabric to the front facing side of the pallet (underneath the timber slats).
+This will help hold the soil in and prevent mess when watering.

 - Renters and balcony gardeners should check the body corporate regulations as to what is allowed first!
 Remember to consider the additional weight of a vertical pallet planter too.

 - Use a pallet to keep your container gardens up off the ground.

 - Screw 4 strong castors to the bottom corners of a pallet and you have an instant portable garden.
 An easy solution for moving plants around into/out of the sun.

 - For tips on building with pallets and where to source them read How to Build with Recycled Pallets.

 - If you are going to dismantle a pallet for your project, here are some handy instructions or watch this video on How to Dismantle Pallets Successfully:

 So what are your thoughts on upcycling pallets?
 Which idea are you inspired to get started on?